tusharjain0022/GeekNote/README.md

 - Open your terminal/cmd in the `3001/studentportal` folder.
 - Run `npm install` there.
 - wait for sometime it may take little bit of time.
-- After completion run `npm start` to start the devlopment server.
+- After completion run `npm start` to start the development server.

 ### congratulation!! 🥇 You have Run the server in your local machine!! ###